 Not magic – you understand that even though we are Pay Per Results, we generate published articles just like other PR agencies – it’s the way we charge that’s different.
 This means we are not an ‘article ordering service’ and (unfortunately) you can’t simply rub a magic lamp and ask, “Sanity, I wish to be on the Vogue cover for £250”.
-We’ll tailor our PR efforts to get the results you’re looking for – we can’t do any more than that.
+We’ll tailor our PR efforts to get the results you’re looking for, and only get paid for articles that support your pre-set goals – we can’t do any more than that.

 No guarantees – you understand that we don’t guarantee press (we can’t)!

 Hold your horses – you understand that PR can be a slow burn (sometimes we can get press for you in minutes (literally), whereas other times it could take months.
 Either way, we’ll be sure to give you a steer as to how long you should expect to wait, but usually it’s weeks (we’re pretty awesome!).

 Bigger picture – you understand that PR should be part of a wider marketing strategy and that it won’t transform your business overnight.

 Caps – you understand we set a ‘cap’ of £600 on each press release, comment, line-up or review.
 That means that even if you get 50 articles from one press release – you’ll only pay a maximum of £600.
 It’s rare, but the cap is there to protect you in case the media goes wild for you.

 We don’t discriminate – you understand that we charge for each article you’re mentioned in, whether it’s one-line or a double page spread with you on the cover; with or without a backlink.
 It’s not about the content of the article or the length.